vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 sesame; one year; HV I. 522-536 (from Skanda ).
 Naktavrata--This is a divārātrivrata and therefore has to be

 performed on a tithi that covers both day and night (NA 16-17).
 For the meaning of nakta vide pp. 101-102 above.
 It consists in eating nothing by day and taking food only at night.
 Naktavrata may extend over a month, or four months or a year.
-Vide KR pp. 222, 255, 301-303, 406, 445, 477, 491-492 for Nakta vrata on the months from Śr. to M; Linga (I. 83.
+Vide KR pp. 222, 255, 301-303, 406, 445, 477, 491-492 for Nakta vrata on the months from Śr. to M; Liṅga (I. 83.
 3–54 ) for naktavrata for one year.
 Vide also Nār.
 II, 43.
 11-23.

 Nakṣatratithi-vāra-graha-yoga-vratānı-HV II.
 588-590 (from

 Kālottara) deals summarily with certain (about 16) special pūjās to be performed on the conjunction of certain nakṣatras with certain tithis and week-days.
-A few examples are given here: when on a Sunday there is 14th tithi and Revati nakṣatra or when Astami and Maghā-nakṣatra are joined, one should worship Śiva and partake of sesame food and this is Adityavrata that yields health to the performer
+A few examples are given here: when on a Sunday there is 14th tithi and Revati nakṣatra or when Aṣṭami and Maghā-nakṣatra are joined, one should worship Śiva and partake of sesame food and this is Ādityavrata that yields health to the performer

 List of vratas

 325

 and his sons and relatives.
-When there is conjunction of Rohiṇi and the Moon on 14th tithi, or of Astami and the Moon, that is Candravrata in which Śiva may be worshipped and nairedya of milk and curds be offered and one may subsist on milk and secure fame, health and prosperity.
-When Rovati, Thursday and 14th tithi or Astami and Pusya are joined, that is Guruvrata, on which one should subsist on the milk of a kapilā cow mixed with the fluid extracted from Brāhmi plants ; the person becomes master of speech.
+When there is conjunction of Rohiṇi and the Moon on 14th tithi, or of Aṣṭami and the Moon, that is Candravrata in which Śiva may be worshipped and nairedya of milk and curds be offered and one may subsist on milk and secure fame, health and prosperity.
+When Rovati, Thursday and 14th tithi or Aṣṭami and Puṣya are joined, that is Guruvrata, on which one should subsist on the milk of a kapilā cow mixed with the fluid extracted from Brāhmi plants ; the person becomes master of speech.
 The Viṣṇudharmasūtra (chap.
 90.1-15) deals with what is to be done when the Full Moon days of Mārg. to K. are in conjunction with the nakṣatra which gives the name to the month and the rewards of the observances thereon; vide Dānasāgara pp. 622-626, where V. Dh. is quoted and

 explained.
 Naksatrapuru ṣarrała—begin in Cai.; worship of the image of

 Vāsudeva; several nakṣatras such as Mūla, Rohini, Aśvini are to be honoured in connection with the feet, the logs, the knees respectively (and so on with the nakṣatras and limbs specified).
-The ton avatāras and their limbs are to be res pectively associated with Āśleṣā, Jyesthā, Sravana, Pusya, Svāti and so on; at end of vrata golden image of Hari placed in a jar filled with jaggery is to be donated to a worthy brāhmaṇa as also bed-stead and its gear; he should pray for the continuous life of his wife and on all the days should partake of food without oil and salt.
+The ton avatāras and their limbs are to be res pectively associated with Āśleṣā, Jyesthā, Śravaṇa, Puṣya, Svāti and so on; at end of vrata golden image of Hari placed in a jar filled with jaggery is to be donated to a worthy brāhmaṇa as also bed-stead and its gear; he should pray for the continuous life of his wife and on all the days should partake of food without oil and salt.
 Mat.
 54. 3-30 q. by KKV 400-404, HV II.
 699-703, KR 87-91; vide Br.
 S.

 chap 104.